bitcraftCoLtd/finite-state-machine/README.md

 Create tokens to identify states and actions, using respectively the `StateToken` class and the `ActionToken` class.

 Then create states inheriting from the `StateBase` class.
-Implement the state transitions in each state in the virtual `OnInitialize` method, using the `RegisterActionHandler` method.
+Implement the state transitions in each state in the virtual `OnInitialized` method, using the `RegisterActionHandler` method.
 In your action handlers, use the callback provided to tell the state machine where to transition to.

 Finally, instanciate a `StateManager` class, register the states using its `RegisterState` method, and call its `SetInitialState` method to provide an entry point to the state machine.